If you have ever asked yourself any of the questions below...

 Shane has been on some of the cycle4fun trips in the UK, as well as overseas…

 “To cycle through 4 different countries, see such amazing sights and experiences with a friendly group of like minded people.

 If you want to see some fantastic scenery and enjoy some lovely stories of great adventures, you will find it here.
 Also, if you want to experience an epic trip yourself, you will be able to do it with one of our self-guided trips, and reap the financial benefits and freedom of doing something yourself with or without a guide.

 How I got into cycling…

 Although I didn’t have a bike in my 20s and 30s, it seemed right to start cycling again when my children came along, to set a good example, and give them the start towards a fit and healthy life.
 It started by taking the children to DayCare in the bike seat, and progressed to the bike buddy.

-What I love and miss about the sport comes out in many ways – confidence in trying the unknown and untested, enjoyment in helping others achieve their dreams, and creating an atmosphere of comradery where a group of individuals is not as strong as the team.
+What I love and miss about the sport comes out in many ways – confidence in trying the unknown and untested, enjoyment in helping others achieve their dreams, and creating an atmosphere of comradery where a group of individuals can be stronger as a team.

 Fitness has always been very important to me, but only so myself and the people around me can all be happy – from the evidence I have seen, being fit and healthy means you are more likely to be happy and alert.

 This is what I want to share with the people who don’t think they could ever experience the things you are about to see, people who are not confident enough to cycle in these places, and perhaps not even fit enough (yet) – these are the people I want to serve.